Main stories

 The position of the demand curve will shift to the left or right following a change in an underlying determinant of demand.

 Increases in demand are shown by a shift to the right in the demand curve.
-This could be caused by a number of factors, including a rise in income, a rise in the price of a substitute or a fall in the price of a complement.
+This shift could be caused by a number of factors, including a rise in income, a rise in the price of a substitute or a fall in the price of a complement.

 Demand schedule